vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

   />
 </center>

-Add at least one variant of the product with attributes and SKU number.
+Click the `Add variant` button and add at least one variant of the product with attributes and SKU number.

 <center>
   <img
-    src="./images/setup-store/variant.webp"
+    src="./images/setup-store/add-product-3.webp"
     alt="Page to enter product SKU and additional variant attributes" class="image-shadow"
   />
 </center>

 Enter a slug, keywords, and metadata to optimize searching.
+Once you are finished, click the `Save` button.

 <center>
   <img
-    src="./images/setup-store/add-product-3.webp"
+    src="./images/setup-store/add-product-4.webp"
     alt="Page to enter search engine related information, such as keywords, short slug, meta title and description" class="image-shadow"
   />
 </center>

-Change product status to `Published` in the top right part of the product screen.
+Once the product is saved and you are redirected to the product summary page, change product status to `Published` in the top right part of the product screen.

 <center>
   <img
-    src="./images/setup-store/product-status.webp"
+    src="./images/setup-store/add-product-5.webp"
     alt="Page showing a summary of the newly created product and 'Published' status of the product" class="image-shadow"
   />